tahirasmith/EC523-Deep-Learning-MURA/README.md

 Bone Abnormality Detection with Deep Learning
 Overview

 This project implements a deep learning pipeline for detecting abnormalities in musculoskeletal X-ray images using the MURA dataset.
-The goal is to train a convolutional neural network (CNN) to classify images as normal or abnormal, and to evaluate model performance using standard metrics and visualizations.
+The model classifies images as normal or abnormal using convolutional neural networks (CNNs).

-The project is structured to first establish a strong baseline model, with potential extensions including interpretability methods (e.g., Grad-CAM) and robustness analysis.
+The primary goal is to build a strong baseline model, with potential extensions including interpretability (e.g., Grad-CAM) and analysis under image perturbations.

-Project Structure
+Project Structure:
 project/
 │
 ├── data/                # MURA dataset (not included in repo)